Timeline

 - Shortly after outbreak Over 800 firefighters and paramedics mobilized; evacuations and stairwell rescues begin amid heavy smoke; one firefighter later confirmed dead and several treated for heat exhaustion Guardian.

-- Same day Officials cite highly flammable polystyrene used in renovation works as a factor that blocked windows and accelerated the spread Reuters graphic.
+- 2025-11-26 Officials cite highly flammable polystyrene used in renovation works as a factor that blocked windows and accelerated the spread Reuters graphic.

 - 2025-11-27 Officials report bamboo scaffolding and construction netting helped fire spread; foam panels blew out windows.
 Rescue hampered by debris/heat; hundreds evacuated; 200 fire trucks and 100 ambulances deployed; some shelters opened with 900+ residents; HK$300m fund announced; no fire alarms reported in any tower.
-Reuters scrollytelling details ~2,000 apartments housing ~4,600 residents, all towers scaffolded with green mesh; foam boards sealed elevator-lobby windows; investigators flag flammable mesh/foam and bamboo scaffolding Guardian Reuters graphic.
+Reuters scrollytelling details ~2,000 apartments housing ~4,600 residents, all towers scaffolded with green mesh; foam boards sealed elevator-lobby windows Guardian Reuters graphic.

 - 2025-11-29 CNN visual timeline summarizes first 24 hours: small fire on a lower floor escalates within hours to engulf seven towers; at least 128 deaths and up to 150 missing reported at that stage; highlights blocked windows with polystyrene and other safety gaps fueling spread CNN.